-Talking to HuffPost UK Lifestyle, Alex B, a model and writer (and soon to be LUX model) who also represents older models, says: "Hollywood is constantly infantilising women and this trend is yet another instance of this unacceptable, ultimately coercive treatment of women.
+Talking to HuffPost UK Lifestyle, Alex B, model and writer (and LUX model) who also represents older models, says: "Hollywood is constantly infantilising women and this trend is yet another instance of this unacceptable, ultimately coercive treatment of women.
 Women embracing such extreme thinness are bound to make themselves ill in the shorter and longer term.
 We should try to stop it."

 Dr BJ Epstein, lecturer at the University of East Anglia and HuffPost UK blogger agrees.
 "What is wrong with our society that women feel they need to look like little children?
 This is incredibly disempowering, and it means that by focusing on women's looks, we're missing out on what women actually can contribute to the world."

 Why would women do this to themselves?
 While we don't agree with the Mail Online saying it's a 'badge of honour', we do think that in such a highly competitive industry, this has - worryingly - become a new standard to work to.